 HCD Plan Section Compliance (yes/no) Comments 7.1.1 Property Standards Yes By-law will be adhered to.
 7.1.2 Permitted additions Yes The alteration is sympathetic to the adjacent properties.
 7.1.3 Animated Signs Yes No animated sign is proposed.
 7.2.1 Location Yes It is not an addition 7.2.2 Height Yes and No The proposed addition to the front is for signage.
 There is no height increase to the overall building.
 7.2.3 Width N/A 7.2.4 Setback Yes No changes to the existing front yard setback 7.2.5 Roofs Yes No alterations proposed to the existing roof (unless structural changes are required).
 7.2.6 Exterior Cladding Yes No changes proposed to the existing cladding.
 8.1.1 Property Standards Yes By-law will be adhered to.
 8.2.1 Location Yes Technically, this is not an addition, as no GFA is being added to the building.
-8.2.2 Height Yes The proposed alteration to the front will 8.2.3 Relation to Street Yes The proposed materials are compatible and complimentary to the adjacent buildings.
+8.2.2 Height Yes The proposed alteration to the front will minimally affect the overall height of the front elevation.
+8.2.3 Relation to Street Yes The proposed materials are compatible and complimentary to the adjacent buildings.
 8.2.4 Windows and entrances Yes The existing windows are to be maintained.
-A new front door is proposed.
+New doors are proposed.
 8.2.5 Exterior Cladding No A small portion of the exterior brick will be covered wth panels to mimic the new door.

-Old Port Credit Heritage Conservation District Plan
+5 Old Port Credit Heritage Conservation District Plan